pivotal/docs-tas-adapter/certificate-rotation.md

       --namespace tap-install
     ```

-1. Verify that the package install was successful.
+4. Verify that the package install was successful.
 Run:

     ```bash
     tanzu package installed get tas-adapter \
       --namespace tap-install
     ```

-   The output is similar to the following:
+   The following is an example output:

     ```bash
     | Retrieving installation details for tas-adapter...